Unleaded Homes San Mateo County FAQ

-• The presence of lead-based paint can be harmful to residents’ health, particularly in older homes where paint may be peeling or chipped, and especially where young children are present.
+• The presence of lead-based paint can be harmful to residents’ health, particularly in older residences where paint may be peeling or chipped, and especially where young children are present.
 Learn more about lead-based health risks at cdc.gov.

 • This program is funded by San Mateo County for San Mateo County residents.
-If you live in another county, we recommend you contact your county’s or specific city/town officials to inquire about lead-based paint solutions for your home.
+If you live in another county, we recommend you contact your county’s or specific city/town officials to inquire about lead-based paint solutions for your residence.

 • Once a complete application is received and approved, an inspection by RTP’s certified inspectors will be scheduled.
-This inspection will determine the scope and urgency of lead paint safety issues inside and outside the home, and multiple inspections may be required.
+This inspection will determine the scope and urgency of lead paint safety issues inside and outside the residence, and multiple inspections may be required.
 Depending upon the severity of safety issues for residents, we will begin to schedule remediation work once all needed inspection(s) is complete.
 Based on the number of applicants we receive and the availability of our certified remediators, this can take multiple months between inspection and remediation.

-Note, applicants with low household income and with children in the home will receive priority consideration for inspections and remediation.
+Note, applicants currently receiving Medi-Cal and/or WIC benefits, with low household income, with children in the home, and/or residing in homes built before 1950 will receive priority consideration upon applying.

 • RTP and its contractors will remove any chipping and peeling issues on the existing paint, and will seal the remaining paint with a lead-free paint layer.
 This work will be done in accordance with the recommendations of the certified inspector’s report to the approved safety standards of the county.